Middle-earth: Shadow of Mordor: Critical reception

 Middle-earth: Shadow of Mordor received "generally favorable" reviews, according to review aggregator Metacritic.

-The game's core feature, its Nemesis system, was praised.
+The Nemesis system was praised by critics.
 According to Lucas Sullivan of GamesRadar, the system elevated Shadow of Mordor to excellence by making its villains memorable and adding personality to its protagonist.
-Brad Shoemaker of Giant Bomb agreed, writing that the system created many distinctive characters and its side content extended the game's longevity.
+Brad Shoemaker of Giant Bomb wrote that the system created many distinctive characters and its side content extended the game's longevity.
 Joystiq's Alexander Sliwinski said that the system made each playthrough unique and made the game stand out from other action games.
 Chris Carter of Destructoid found the system gimmicky, since it failed to create unique villains; it added different appearances and weaknesses to villains without adding personality.

 Shadow of Mordor's combat was considered excellent by most critics.
 Shoemaker and Sliwinski compared it to the rhythm-based combat system of the Batman: Arkham game series; both found it engaging and fluid.
 Shoemaker praised the game's combat variety; the combination of the combat and nemesis systems created "a specific kind of chaotic, emergent nonsense" desirable in an open world game.
 According to Sliwinski and Shoemaker, even without the Nemesis system the combat system would make the game compelling.
 Although Matt Miller of Game Informer found the game's focus on killing made it repetitive, failing to capture the charm of its inspirations Assassin's Creed and Batman: Arkham, Kevin VanOrd of GameSpot called Shadow of Mordor's combat an improvement of the Assassin's Creed formula.

 The reception of the game's storyline was mixed.
 Although Shoemaker and Sliwinski praised its "dark" tone, Shoemaker found some story elements (such as Gollum's introduction) forced and designed to appeal to a particular audience.
 According to Game Informer's Matt Miller, Shadow of Mordor fails to successfully tie together all of its various plot threads in the game's conclusion.
 Kevin VanOrd of GameSpot also found the storyline erratic, dragged down by anticlimactic fights and scenes.
 Dan Stapleton of IGN wrote that the story introduced memorable characters but would not make sense to fans of the series, and his interest in the game waned towards its end.
 Destructoid's Chris Carter was disappointed in a plot he considered generic ("Go here, kill this, draw out this big bad, then kill him for your family"); the game failed to add anything new to the universe, and its side missions were more interesting than the main campaign.